CTF-FlagFrenzy/challenges/Shadow_File/Shadow_File.md

 ## Challenge Overview

-In this challenge, participants need to find a hidden file within a web application.
-The hidden file contains information about various products, and each product's ID section contains a part of the flag.
-The challenge involves using web tools and techniques to locate and assemble the flag.
+In this challenge, a hidden file must be found within a web application by participants.
+The hidden file contains information about various products, and each product's ID section holds a part of the flag.
+However, the flag parts are encoded and shuffled.
+The units field contains the information needed for the correct order.
+The challenge involves the use of web tools and techniques to locate and assemble the flag.

 ### Docker Compose